 Customer Service Expectations

-The expectations customers have for contact centres have been steadily increasing.
+Customers' expectations of contact centres have been steadily increasing.
 The cost-of-living crisis continues to drive contact volume as customers seek more support and reassurance.
 The role of contact centres is even more crucial and irreplaceable in a time when so many people need help.

 Customers seek better customer service

-90% of global customers continue to place a high value on the quality of customer service when choosing or staying loyal to a brand.
+90% of global customers continue to place a high value on customer service quality when choosing or staying loyal to a brand.
 Should they fall short of such expectations, 58% of customers show little hesitation in severing the relationship.

-Optimism continues to be strong, with 55% of customers expecting better customer service year over year.
+Optimism remains strong, with 55% of customers expecting better customer service year over year.
 This is especially true amongst those aged 18–34, with 70% indicating rising expectations.

 Businesses of all kinds are seeing an increase in churn as customers are motivated to seek out deals.